Protect yourself from identity theft and fraud

 Using your devices

-1. Use the security functions that come with your computer or mobile device, including setting up a password/passcode for access.
+- Use the security functions that come with your computer or mobile device, including setting up a password/passcode for access.
+Make sure you maintain up to date software as updates aim to patch any potential vulnerabilities with previous versions.
 Learn more here.

-2. Schedule a regular calendar slot for making sure security patches, anti-virus and anti-malware software, browser versions, mobile apps and plugins are up to date for all your devices.
+- Schedule regular check-in’s for making sure security patches, anti-virus and anti-malware software, browser versions, mobile apps and plugins are up to date for all your devices.
 For more information click here.

 Password and passcode security

-1. Always use the strongest password/passcode possible with a combination of letters, numbers, capitals and special characters.
-Change your password at regular intervals.
+- Always use the strongest password/passcode possible with a combination of letters, numbers, capital letter and special characters.
+Changing your password regularly is a simple way to protect your account for unauthorised access.
 For more information on creating secure passwords and passcodes, click here.

-2. Never leave a written copy of your passwords where they can be easily found near your computer or device, and don't share passwords or passcodes with anyone.
+- Never leave a written copy of your passwords where they can be easily found near your computer or device, and don't share passwords or passcodes with anyone.
+If you do make a copy of your password, ensure this is kept somewhere secure, and do not store it in the same place as your username, this makes it easy for fraudsters to gain access quickly.

 Out and about

-2. Avoid using public Wi-Fi networks, such as in a coffee shop or library, for online shopping or logging into financial accounts.
+- Avoid using public Wi-Fi networks, as often these do not require authentication or passwords, making it easy for fraudsters to intercept and obtain data.
 If you do need to use a public network for personal business, consider using a virtual private network (VPN).
-VPNs let you create an encrypted channel within a public network, keeping you safer online. click here to learn more.
+VPNs let you create an encrypted channel within a public network, keeping you safer online.
+Learn more.

-3. On shared computers and on mobile devices, always sign out from any website after using your credit or debit card.
+- On shared computers and on mobile devices, always sign out from any website after using your credit or debit card information or passwords and usernames.
 If you can't sign off, close your browser to help keep others from accessing your account information as easily.

 In the mail

-1. After you have finished with them, be sure to shred documents that contain personal or financial information before throwing them out.
+- After you have finished with them, be sure to shred or destroy personal details on documents that contain personal or financial information before throwing them out.

-2. Go paperless.
-Sign up for online billing and financial statements and direct deposit, to help make sure your personal information – and your money – doesn't fall into the wrong hands.
+- Go paperless.
+Sign up for online billing and financial statements and pay by direct debit, to help make sure your sensitive information – and your money – doesn't fall into the wrong hands.

-4. Make sure someone you trust will collect your mail for you if you will be away, or sign up for the "Hold Mail Service" with Australia Post.
+- Make sure someone you trust will collect your mail for you if you will be away or sign up for the "Keep Safe” service with Royal Mail.
 For more information on how to sign up, click here.

-5. Missing bills or statements may mean someone is tampering with your mail or your identity.
-If you suspect something is wrong, report it to the company or financial institution you were expecting mail from as soon as possible, and, if possible, put a lock on your mailbox.
+- Missing post may mean someone is tampering with your mail or your identity.
+If you suspect something is wrong, report it to the company or financial institution you were expecting mail from as soon as possible.
+Be extra careful if you live in a property where other people could have access to your mail or have an outside post-box.

 On the web and in the cloud

-1. Do not save personal or financial information on websites that lack security features.
+- Do not save personal or financial information on websites that lack security features.
+Secure networks should display a padlock icon in the address bar.
 For more information on how to tell if a website is secure, click here.

 Using social media

-1. Don't publicly post information that your bank or other financial institutions, such as Computershare, might use to verify your identity such as your address or birthdate.
+- Don't publicly post sensitive information that your bank or other financial institutions, such as Computershare, might use to verify your identity such as your address or birthdate.
 A fraudster might use that information to impersonate you or to persuade you that you know them.

-2. Review the privacy options for the social media platforms you join to understand how to limit the amount of information you share.
+- Review the privacy options for the social media platforms you use to understand how to limit the amount of information you share.
 For more on using social media safely click here.

 On the phone and at home

-1. Never give personal or financial information on a call that you did not initiate.
-Call a company back on their advertised number if you are not sure if it's definitely them.
+- Never give personal or financial information on a call that you did not initiate.
+Call a company back on their advertised number if you are not sure if it's genuine.
 For more information on phone safety, click here.